10 must-visit places on your trip to Tanzania

-Due to its immeasurable natural attractions and destinations, it would take a visitor to explore and enjoy Tanzania for almost year.
-With time not being the best ally of most people/visitors in this day and age generation, here are the 10 must visit places on your trip to Tanzania for the short time you might have off your daily routine.
+Due to its immeasurable natural attractions and destinations, it would take a visitor to explore and enjoy Tanzania for almost a year.
+With time not being the best ally of most people/visitors in this day and age generation, here are the 10 must-visit places on your trip to Tanzania for the short time you might have of your daily routine.

 This is one of the most touristic natural biodiversity places in Tanzania.
 One would say, it is the place to be for visitors who wish to explore and enjoy nature at its best.
 It is famously known for its natural phenomenon of the great migration of millions of wildebeests from its central plains to the north and as far as Masai Mara in Kenya forth and back.

 This is part of the great Serengeti conservation area located in the west of Arusha.
-Its centrepiece is the Ngorongoro crater, the largest inactive and intact volcanic caldera in the world.
+Its centerpiece is the Ngorongoro crater, the largest inactive and intact volcanic caldera in the world.

 This conservation area is also known to be one of the oldest human settlement areas in the world.
 The oldest human remains to ever be discovered were found at Olduvai Gorge, a place within Ngorongoro.

-It has a few large mammals in its perch for example elephants and buffaloes are occasionally seen, other wildlife species within are mangoose, sunbirds, warthogs, dik-diks, bushbucks and chameleons.
-Though it has some unique wildlife to encounter, kilimajaro is majorly sought after for its hiking expeditions.
-The travelers visit this elevated site to hike up to the top of its snow capped ranges.
-Its peaks are very breath taking spots to reach, hikers tend to enjoy a panoramic view of Tanzania and other neighboring countries at large.
+It has a few large mammals in its perch for example elephants and buffaloes are occasionally seen, other wildlife species within are mongoose, sunbirds, warthogs, dik-diks, bushbucks, and chameleons.
+Though it has some unique wildlife to encounter, Kilimanjaro is majorly sought after for its hiking expeditions.
+The travelers visit this elevated site to hike up to the top of its snow-capped ranges.
+Its peaks are very breathtaking spots to reach, hikers tend to enjoy a panoramic view of Tanzania and other neighboring countries at large.

-This Picturesque area of nature is located in the southwest of Arusha.
-It is dominated by lake Manyara, the popular natural phenomenon in the area and the rift valley.
-Lake Manyara is an alkaline in closed basin with no outflows, only fed by underground streams, rivers and springs whose waters is fetched from Ngorongoro highlands.
+This Picturesque area of nature is located southwest of Arusha.
+It is dominated by Lake Manyara, the popular natural phenomenon in the area and the rift valley.
+Lake Manyara is alkaline in a closed basin with no outflows, only fed by underground streams, rivers, and springs whose waters are fetched from Ngorongoro highlands.

-It is the seventh largest lake in the country.
-Lake Manyara being a salty water body, draws some reasonable number of bird species which are attractive to the tourists of the park.
+It is the seventh-largest lake in the country.
+Lake Manyara is a salty water body, draws a reasonable number of bird species that are attractive to the tourists of the park.
 Lake Manyara is regarded as an important bird area with over 2 million birds of different species visiting the area.
-Some of them include flamingos, black winged stilt, yellow billed stork, pied Avocet, great white pelican, Caspian plover and many more.
+Some of them include flamingos, black-winged stilt, yellow-billed stork, Pied Avocet, great white pelican, Caspian plover, and many more.

-A two hour’s drive south away from the popular city of Arusha, there lies Tarangire the sixth largest national wildlife reserve in Tanzania.
-The most popular centrepiece of this great natural biodiversity is Tarangire river where the park’s name was derived from.
+A two-hour’s drive south away from the popular city of Arusha there lies Tarangire the sixth largest national wildlife reserve in Tanzania.
+The most popular centerpiece of this great natural biodiversity is the Tarangire River where the park’s name was derived from.

-Tarangire river acts as the main source of water during the dry season to various wild animals in the northern circuit of the country which is purely dominated by different natural habitats.
-In the months of June- November where Tanzania experiences a great dry spell, there is a huge migration of different animals from other bio diversities to Tarangire national park for greener pastures and water from the river.
-Animal species like zebra, wildebeest and cape buffaloes migrate around the river areas for survival.
+The tarangire river acts as the main source of water during the dry season to various wild animals in the northern circuit of the country which is purely dominated by different natural habitats.
+In the months of June- November where Tanzania experiences a great dry spell, there is a huge migration of different animals from other biodiversities to Tarangire national park for greener pastures and water from the river.
+Animal species like zebra, wildebeest, and cape buffaloes migrate around the river areas for survival.

-The park is also a home to waterbuck, giraffes, gazelle, baboons, vervet monkeys, dik dik, impala, elands and predators like leopards, lions, cheetahs and wild dogs.
+The park is also home to waterbuck, giraffes, gazelle, baboons, vervet monkeys, dik-dik, impala, elands, and predators like leopards, lions, cheetahs, and wild dogs.
 It is also a bird haven with over 550 species recorded in its perch.
-Tarangire national park is more of a season game habitat as most animals are hugely present in the area during the dry season of June-November.
-A game drive and bird watching expeditions in the dry months are always memorable!
+The Tarangire national park is more of a season game habitat as most animals are hugely present in the area during the dry season of June-November.
+A game drive and bird-watching expeditions in the dry months are always memorable!

 Zanzibar is a collection of islands on the Indian ocean slightly off the mainland of Tanzania.
-Its nonchalant islands are a popular tourism destination for persons interested in honeymoons, weekend getaways and vacationers seeking for a beach life of sun and sand.
-It has a chain of luxurious resorts for tourists who seek for special retreats.
+Its nonchalant islands are a popular tourism destination for persons interested in honeymoons, weekend getaways, and vacationers seeking a beach life of sun and sand.
+It has a chain of luxurious resorts for tourists who seek special retreats.

-It is a home to the stone town, a famous historical and cultural site which depicts most of the ancient Indian Ocean trade which prevailed between the Arabs, Africans and south Asian people.
+It is home to the stone town, a famous historical and cultural site that depicts most of the ancient Indian Ocean trade which prevailed between the Arabs, Africans, and South Asian people.

-These are great places to delve in and get to know the past history of foreign invasion around the African continent.
-Zanzibar also has lots of tropical fruits and plants like coconut, banana, lime jackfruit and breadfruit and spice plantations.
+These are great places to delve into and get to know the past history of foreign invasion around the African continent.
+Zanzibar also has lots of tropical fruits and plants like coconut, banana, lime jackfruit and breadfruit, and spice plantations.
 A spice tour always enables visitors to encounter the aforementioned fruits.

 Arusha National park is sandwiched between Kilimanjaro national park in the east and Ngorongoro crater and Serengeti in the west, the three most iconic safari destinations in the country.

-This compact park is majorly influenced by Mount Meru, the second highest mountain in the bongoland.
+This compact park is majorly influenced by Mount Meru, the second-highest mountain in the bongo land.
 Arusha national park does not give the same wilderness experience as the other iconic parks but it’s a natural attraction to reckon with.
 It is more of a relaxed and nonchalant place with some wildlife species to enjoy on a game drive.
-Wildlife available in this small park include zebras, buffaloes, warthog, giraffes, bushbuck, elephants, primates like blue monkeys and black and white colobus.
-It is also a bird gem, a stroll in its forests, a visitor encounters birds like trogon species and starling species.
+Wildlife available in this small park include zebras, buffaloes, warthog, giraffes, bushbuck, elephants, primates like blue monkeys, and black and white colobus.
+It is also a birding gem, a stroll in its forests, a visitor encounters birds like trogon species and starling species.

-Far detached from the northern safari circuit, situated in the western region, kigoma on the eastern hills of Lake Tanganyika margins, Gombe national park is a unique biodiversity in all sense.
+Far detached from the northern safari circuit, situated in the western region, Kigoma on the eastern hills of Lake Tanganyika margins, Gombe national park is unique biodiversity in all sense.

-Its vegetation comprises of tropical rainforest, grasslands and woodland making it an ideal home for African primate species like the chimpanzees, red colobus, blue monkeys, vervet monkeys, red tailed monkeys and olive baboons.
+Its vegetation comprises tropical rainforest, grasslands, and woodland making it an ideal home for African primate species like chimpanzees, red colobus, blue monkeys, vervet monkeys, red-tailed monkeys, and olive baboons.

-It is also has snake species, a variety of birds, bush pigs and irregular leopards and hippos.
+It also has snake species, a variety of birds, bush pigs, and irregular leopards, and hippos.
 Chimpanzee trekking is the most popular tourism activity in the park, the chimpanzees are one of the akin relatives of mankind and their theatrical antics in the wild are mindboggling.
-A date with the chimpanzee in this wonderful habitats is a lifetime experience!
+A date with the chimpanzee in these wonderful habitats is a lifetime experience!

 Less toured than the northern safari circuit destination, Selous game reserve is located in the southern hemisphere of Tanzania.
 The park was named after a game hunter and an early nature conservationist Freddick Selous.

-The park is mainly covered by miombo woodlands, acacia, wetlands and savannah grassland hence being a comfortable home for the common African game like black rhinos, lion, elephants, masai giraffes, plains zebras, wild dogs, bush elephants.
-It is holds Rufiji river which verifies the presences of Nile crocodiles, hippos and a mammoth of aquatic bird species.
+The park is mainly covered by miombo woodlands, acacia, wetlands, and savannah grassland hence being a comfortable home for the common African game like black rhinos, lions, elephants, Masai giraffes, plains zebras, wild dogs, bush elephants.
+It is held Rufiji river which verifies the presence of Nile crocodiles, hippos, and a mammoth of aquatic bird species.
 Selous Game reserve is a popular area for game hunting safaris.